crcn/tandem-old/docs/mvp/README.md

   - testing
 - ask friends to play with app
 - site

-- BUGS
+## Beta

+#### Todos

+- tests (companies won't use otherwise)
-  - handle circular dependencies
+- a11y
-  - need to be aware of reserved props
-  - need to handle cases where files are moved around, especially for moduleDirectory files
+  - img tags
 - linter
   - error with multiple IDs
   - warn for script tags
   - warn when CSS selector tag isn't used
   - prohibit dynamic attr bindings for
     - all import attrs
     - all meta attrs

-- ## enhancements
+- BUGS
+  - handle circular dependencies
+  - need to be aware of reserved props
+  - need to handle cases where files are moved around, especially for moduleDirectory files